intersystems-community/vscode-objectscript/docs/Configuration.md

 }
 ```

-If you need ObjectScript compilation flags other than the default, add an `"objectscript.compileFlags"` property to `settings.json` (more compileFlags options are [covered here](/vscode-objectscript/settings/)):
+If you need ObjectScript compilation flags other than the default ones, add an `"objectscript.compileFlags"` property to `settings.json` (more compileFlags information is [available here](/vscode-objectscript/settings#vscode-objectscript)):

 {: #code-workspace-compileFlags}